 - 100% cotton from Harts Designer Fabric, Santa Cruz

 My favorite patterns are the Kaiser Permanente and Olson masks.
 I sew the flat, pleated Kaiser mask with an opening in the center of the inside, so that a filter can be inserted.
 Filters can be cut from a HEPA vacuum cleaner bag or hvac pleated filter made of paper or polypropylene (NOT fiberglass).
-Do not launder the filter.
+Do not launder the filter, you will need to hand wash and air dry.
 A 3 inch by 5 inch rectangle seems to fit in most masks.
+There are 100% polypropylene craft fabrics available that can also be used.

 Filters have a MERV or MPR ratings.
 The higher the number, the more microparticles will be captured.
 MERV 14 will capture 75% to 84% of particles 0.3 to 1.0 micron.